 Refer to the calculators which may help you to create the correct scenario:

 In this step, you simply ‘Run’ the created scenario and start to monitor the graphs.
 You should be confident that the performance test is being executed according to the test scenario and that all the Vusers follow the same business flows which were covered in the scripts.
 During the test execution, LoadRunner measures and records the transactions of the Vuser script and displays them on the dashboard.
 LoadRunner provides a wide range of monitoring graphs which show client-side statistics.
 Response Time, TPS, Running Vuser, Throughput, System’s performance etc. are some of them.
 Integration of some external monitors like SiteScope also gives an additional benefit of monitoring the server-side stats.

 4. Result Gathering and Analysis:

-LoadRunner has a dedicated tool to analyse the result called ‘Analysis’ tool.
-The analysis tool provides the facility to read the raw result file; which is generated after the test and display in the graphical and tabular format.
-Analysis tool also has many features that help to perform deep analysis on the available result and find out the actual bottlenecks.
-You can also apply filters, correlation, merging and overlay options on the graphs and complete your diagnosis on the issues.
+LoadRunner has a dedicated tool to analyse the result called the ‘Analysis’ tool.
+The analysis tool provides the facility to read the raw result file; which is generated after the test and displayed in the graphical and tabular format.
+Analysis tool also has many features that help to perform deep analysis of the available result and find out the actual bottlenecks.
+You can also apply filters, correlation, merging and overlay options on the graphs and complete your diagnosis of the issues.